Garden

 For more information, see the Garden-runC repository on GitHub.

-Garden manages container filesystems through a plugin interface.
-CF uses the GrootFS plugin for this task.
-GrootFS is a Linux-specific implementation of the Garden volume plugin interface.
+Garden manages container file systems through a plug-in interface.
+Cloud Foundry uses the Garden RootFS (GrootFS) plug-in for this task.
+GrootFS is a Linux-specific implementation of the Garden volume plug-in interface.

 GrootFS performs the following actions:

-- Executes garbage collection to remove unused volumes
+- Runs garbage collection to remove unused volumes.

 For more information, see GrootFS Disk Usage and the GrootFS repository on GitHub.